darocha/Angular-ES6-BookShelf-Modules/README.md

-##Running the code
+##Running the Code

+This is the code accompanying the following article: [Transpiling ES6 Modules to AMD & CommonJS Using Babel & Gulp](http://www.sitepoint.com/transpiling-es6-modules-to-amd-commonjs-using-babel-gulp/)

-Before running the sample, make sure you have Node.js installed and gulp package is installed globally on your system.
+Before running the sample, make sure you have Node.js installed and that the Gulp package is installed globally on your system.

 After cloning the sample, open a command prompt and run the following commands to install the dependencies: